martingaston/tic-tac-toe-enterprise-edition/cli/README.md

 - ✅ Simple instructions for the user should be provided within the application itself
 - ✅ The game is played on a standard 3 X 3 board
-- ✅ Players are represented by "X" and "O" markers
+- ✅ com.github.martingaston.tictactoe.Playerser.Players are represented by "X" and "O" markers
 - ✅ Won or tied games should be identified and game should end